lilmart210/EasyDiffusers/README.md

 ### Installing Packages (IMPORTANT)
 The image comes with pip installed.
 Inside the package we must navigate to `/app/Volume/Environments`
 This directory will have all of your python virtual environments. use `source <default>/bin/activate` or `. <default>/bin/activate`in order to activate your environment. replace default with the name of your created environment.
 once your environment is activated you can simply `pip install <package-name>` and it will be installed into the environment.
+Install packages from requirements.txt

 ### Creating a Python Environment (IMPORTANT)
 inside your `/app/Volume/Environments` folder you should see a `default` folder.